• ABOUT

 Hello + Welcome!

 Hello Friend!
-I’m Elizabeth, a Colorado photographer, writer, & blogger.
+I’m Elizabeth, a Colorado photographer, writer, blogger, & homeschooler.
 Most importantly, I am a Christ follower, wife, mama, sister, daughter, and friend!
+I want to welcome you to Oak + Oats!

+Here we look for the remarkable in the every day.
+We love photographing our daily moments, making memories, and sharing our favorite places here in this space.
 Our happiest days are spent together – many of those with a camera in hand!
-My free time (ie: Nap Time) is spent behind my computer screen sharing our tips and stories with you!
+My free time is spent behind my computer screen sharing our tips and stories with you!
 I’m glad you’re here!

 READ MORE ABOUT